 The Lower School Dance Program strives to awaken every child's passion for learning while developing coordination, rhythm, problem-solving techniques, and self-expression.
 The curriculum supports interdisciplinary learning and provides performance opportunities for students.
 All kindergarten through third grade students study dance for twenty-five to sixty minutes per week.
 Dance class includes an effective full brain and body warm-up called BrainDance as well as brain-compatible learning experiences.

+Kindergarten through third grade students participate in conceptual dance classes specifically designed to ignite the senses, practice collaboration, foster creativity and experience pure fun.
 Interested fourth through sixth graders may enroll in Contemporary Jazz or the Lower School Halau as a performing arts elective.
-Dance students participate in various performances throughout the school year: